 Famous Turkish poet Orhan Veli yearned to be a fish in a bottle of raki.
 We impose his wishes on California salmon.
 Our cured salmon is permeated with a light breeze of ouzo and fennel pollen.
 Ouzo (Greek), raki (Turkish) and arak (Arabic) are all interchangeable words.
 They are all distilled spirits with anise flavor.

 When you put a briny piece of feta on a piece of warm pita and top it with a sweet and tangy marmelade, all of a sudden you hit all the flavors on the flavor wheel.
 A fundamental indulgence of the Eastern Mediterranean breakfast table.
 We will have Lebanese pita and crispy Armenian lavash for everyone to share.

 This is the main event at this brunch.
 The claim 'original' still needs a citation but be rest assured that this is the better benedict.
 The dish jilbir is an ancient Anatolian tradition.
 In its essence, it's poached eggs served with yogurt.
-We add brown butter crutons seasoned with sumac and Turkish peppers.
-This time we are serving this dish with a stew of purslanes and green tomatoes.
+We add brown butter crutons seasoned with sumac and Turkish peppers, a bright tomato sauce, and arugula.
 This is one of our favorite things to cook at home for ourselves and for our friends.

 Kaymak, honey and grey sea salt

 Kaymak is one of Turkey's most prized delicacies, it's similar to british clotted cream or Mexican nata.
 We love it because it's a big part of Laura's culture (Mexican) as well as Sayat's (Turkish).
 Our process takes about 48 hours, this plate is probably the most decadent at any of our meals but also the most addictive.